bazbt3/10cv4_stuff/preview_observations.md

 ### Avatar & Menu:

-* **Broken again:** I cannot change my avatar after one successful change earlier today.
+* **Fixed again:** I cannot change my avatar after one successful change earlier today.
 The top-right dropdown menu fails to appear; the Profile image upload fails, displaying a broken image placeholder.
 Only deleting browser history allowed the new avatar to show up.

 ---